coican98/LoginGenerator/README.md

 I created a function that reduces the amount of IFs used to improve readability and probably performance (which isn't the focus, neither I tested it), and it tries more times when the fullname provided has more names in it.
 To manage the improper usernames, I created a blacklist file that the generator checks before returning so it won't generate any username that contains any of those blacklisted words.

 ## Rules:
-1- Maximum of 20 and minimum of 3 characters
+> - [x] Maximum of 20 and minimum of 3 characters
-2- Outsourced users need to have a dot in the username
+> - [x] Outsourced users need to have a dot in the username

-Not implemented yet:
+> - [ ] Employee usernames can have only one of the names or even the initials as username
-3- Employee usernames can have only one of the names or even the initials as username 4- Trainee usernames will have a dot if the generator doesn't find any possibility without it
+> - [ ] Trainee usernames will have a dot if the generator doesn't find any possibility without it

-## -----------------------------------PT br-----------------------------------
+### ----------------------------------- PT br -----------------------------------

 ## Problema